opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/payever/PAYMENT-PAGE/README.md

 ### Backlog
 * Reauthorization
-* Support for Finance options
+* Testing for further Finance options

 ### In summary ###